morgan girvin

 PROCESS

-After A LOT of tinkering, I finally settled on a sketch and colour plan that I was happy with.
+After a lot of tinkering, I finally settled on a sketch and colour plan that I was happy with.
 This is potentially the most trial and error I’ve ever done with colours, but I’m ultimately very happy with where it ended up.

 DRAWING